steadylearner/Python-Blog/posts/React/How to use Webpack with React.md

 <br />

-## 3. Build a project with **React Router**
+## 3. Start your project with React Routerr

 We prepared all the configuration files.
 If you have already visited [React Rust] repository. you will find that it has many files.

-We won't hanlde every details of them.
+We won't hanlde every details of them because normally Webpack and other configuration files relevant to it will be sufficient to start your React project.

 Build a **src** folder to include the files for our React project.
 The main folders will be similar to this.

 ```console
 ├── App.js